 The main draw was the same as it was for me and just about every other backpacker visiting Chiang Mai – the Karen Tribe who use metal rings to push their collarbones down and give the impression of extended necks.

 Such exotic cultural norms seemed right out of the pages of National Geographic, but easier to access – less than $100!

-When Gary, Elliot, Jen and Chris brought the article up for discussion in the third installment from This Week In Travel (at the 30-minute mark), I again took interest, and thought I'd relay my personal experience.
+When Gary, Elliot, Jen, and Chris brought the article up for discussion in the third installment from This Week In Travel (at the 30-minute mark), I again took an interest and thought I'd relay my personal experience.

 Last Updated on